Purpose

 load data /*+ direct(true,0) parallel(2)*/ from files( location = "data/orc", format = ( type = 'ORC'), pattern = 'test1.orc') into table t1;Example 6: Import an ODPS file.

-Example 1: Import data from a local file to an OceanBase Database table.
+Example 1: Import data from a local file to a table in OceanBase Database.

 Open the terminal or command prompt window and enter the following command to start the client.